-Delivered online, this K–5 supplemental resource provides a broad range of performance tasks and teacher tools expressly created for Texas classrooms to build problem-solving proficiency in alignment with the Math TEKS.
+Delivered online for educators, this K–5 supplemental resource provides a broad range of performance tasks and teacher tools expressly created for Texas classrooms to build problem-solving proficiency in alignment with the Math TEKS.

 Our supplemental material is designed to engage students and develop their abilities to reason and communicate mathematically as well as to formulate mathematical connections.